dunglas/mercure/spec/mercure.md

 can also be used to match other topic selectors for authorization purposes.
 See (#authorization).

 A topic selector can be a any string including URI Templates [@!RFC6570] and the reserved string `*` that matches all topics.
-It is **RECOMMENDED** to use IRIs, URI Templates or the reserved string `*` as topic selectors.
+It is **RECOMMENDED** to use URI Templates or the reserved string `*` as topic selectors.

-Note: a URL is a valid URI template.
+Note: URLs and IRIs are valid URI templates.

 To determine if a string matches a selector, the following steps must be followed: